 ISCP organizes visits to museums, galleries, alternative spaces, archives and other places of interest to art professionals.
 Often, a curator or staff member introduces the institution’s mission and program.
 Past Field Trips have included the Philadelphia Museum of Art, the Conservation Department at MoMA, Dia:Beacon, Art Omi, art spaces in SoHo and on the Lower East Side, private collections and many other institutions in Greater New York.

 Twice a year, in April and November, ISCP hosts two-day Open Studios, presenting work by the 35 ISCP artists and curators in residence, accompanied by performances, panel discussions and exhibitions.
 During Open Studios, residents present recent projects, work in progress, site-specific installations and their archives to thousands of professionals and art enthusiasts from New York and beyond.

-Residents at ISCP are invited to present their recent work in semi-monthly public Salons.
-ISCP Salons feature film screenings, performances, installations and lectures and introduce the work of ISCP artists and curators to the New York art community.
+Residents at ISCP are invited to present their recent work in monthly public ‘Artists at Work’ presentations.
+These events feature lectures, screenings and performances, and introduce the work of ISCP artists and curators to the New York art community.

 Studio Assistant Program

 ISCP welcomes BFA and MFA students who wish to gain direct experience working with emerging and established international artists.
 This program has grown from a small group of volunteers to a mentorship serving over thirty young artists and an equal number of ISCP residents annually.
 Participants not only work one on one with residents on production and research, they also benefit from being a part of the ISCP artistic community, attending artist talks, Field Trips and have access to professional development opportunities.

 This program is for artists who are in residence for four months or longer.